-6.1.3.3 Common access control functions (FDP ACF.1-cac)
+6.1.3.3 Common access control functions (FDP_ACF.1-cac)

-- The TSF shall enforce the Common Access Control SFP in Table 28 to objects based on the following: the list of users as subjects and objects controlled under the Common Access Control SFP in Table 28, and for each, the indicated security attributes in Table 28. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: rules specified in the Common Access Control SFP in Table 28 governing access among controlled users as subjects and controlled objects using controlled operations on controlled objects. - FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: - U.ADMINISTRATOR can delete any D.DOC without providing a Job PIN or Job Encryption Password. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+- FDP_ACF.1.1 The TSF shall enforce the Common Access Control SFP in Table 23 to objects based on the following: the list of users as subjects and objects controlled under the Common Access Control SFP in Table 23, and for each, the indicated security attributes in Table 23. - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: rules specified in the Common Access Control SFP in Table 23 governing access among controlled users as subjects and controlled objects using controlled operations on controlled objects. - FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: - U.ADMINISTRATOR can delete any D.DOC. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.